 Whilst we will try to ensure that the website is available 24 hours a day, we shall not be liable if for any reason the website is unavailable at any time.
 Access to the website may be suspended temporarily and without notice in the case of system failure, maintenance or repair or for reasons beyond our control.

 We are committed to ensuring that your privacy is protected.
-We are required to adhere to the requirements of the General Data Protection Regulation ((EU) 2016/679) (as amended, supplemented, replaced or superseded from time to time) (GDPR) in connection with any personal information which you provide us with in our capacity as a ‘controller’ for the purposes of the GDPR.
-Should we ask you to provide any such information, you can be assured that it will only be held, used, transferred and otherwise processed in accordance with in accordance with the GDPR, all other applicable data protection laws and regulations and this policy.
+We are required to adhere to the requirements of the General Data Protection Regulation ((EU) 2016/679) and the Data Protection Act 2018 (each as amended, supplemented, replaced or superseded from time to time) (Data Protection Laws) in connection with any personal information which you provide us with in our capacity as a ‘controller’ for the purposes of the Data Protection Laws.
+Should we ask you to provide any such information, you can be assured that it will only be held, used, transferred and otherwise processed in accordance with the Data Protection Laws and this policy.

 What we collect